gdoumenc/coworks/docs/configuration.rst

 The ``workspace`` value will correspond to the ``--workspace`` argument for the commands ``run`` or ``deploy``.

-In this case, if you run the microservice in the workspace ``local``, then environment file will be found in ``config/vars_local.json``.
+In the exemple over, if you run the microservice in the workspace ``local``, then environment file will be found in ``config/vars_local.json``.

 You can then define several configurations::